What is Insolvent?

-When a Company is “insolvent,” it no longer has the capacity to meet its debt obligations and long-term liabilities on the date of maturity.
+The term Insolvent describes a company that is no longer capable of meeting its financial obligations such as debt and liabilities on the date of maturity.

 With that said, a company in a state of insolvency has likely encountered recent troubles that placed it in such a state of financial distress and is now at risk of filing for bankruptcy.

 The company described as “insolvent” is one that can no longer meet its financial obligations to lenders.

 While a company can become distressed for numerous reasons, the primary catalyst is more often than not an over-reliance on debt as a source of funding.